Long-term Hydrodynamic Simulations on the Planetesimals Trapped in the First-order Mean Motion Resonances: Result

 \section{Result}

-We perform the numerical simulations till the planetesimals are in resonances, and their eccentricities reach the quasi-steady state, except the 1:2 resonance case in the run with $\mu = 10^{-5}$.
+We perform the numerical simulations until the planetesimals are in resonances, and their eccentricities reach the quasi-steady state, except the 1:2 resonance case in the run with $\mu = 10^{-5}$.
 Figure \ref{fig:earth_case} shows the results from simulations in which the embedded planet is Earth size, $\mu = 10^{-5}$.
 We plot the time evolution of the semi-major axis, eccentricity, and the corresponding resonant argument, for each planetesimal.
 The numerical results for runs with $\mu = 10^{-4}$ and $\mu = 10^{-3}$ are displayed in Figures \ref{fig:neptune_case} and \ref{fig:jupiter_case}, respectively.
-In Appendix \ref{appendix_a}, we present the evolution of surface density for the Earth and Neptune cases, and discuss the effects of viscous evolution on our results.
+In the Appendix \ref{appendix_a}, we present the evolution of surface density for the Earth and Neptune cases, and discuss the effects of viscous evolution on our results.

-The simulation time required for the eccentricity reaches to the equilibrium state strongly depends on the strength of resonant perturbations, which is a function of the planet-to-star mass ratio $\mu$ and the value of $C(\alpha)$, ranging from a few hundreds orbits for $\mu = 10^{-3}$ to dozens of thousands orbits for $\mu = 10^{-5}$.
+The simulation time required for the eccentricity reach to the equilibrium state strongly depends on the strength of resonant perturbations, which is a function of the planet-to-star mass ratio $\mu$ and the value of $C(\alpha)$, ranging from a few hundred orbits for $\mu = 10^{-3}$ to dozens of thousands of orbits for $\mu = 10^{-5}$.
 For the 1:2 resonance, due to the additional term $\delta_{1j}$ in the function $C$, the strength of resonant perturbations is much weaker, and hence the required time is much longer than the other first-order resonances.

 For runs with a Jupiter-sized planet, we find all the embedded planetesimals, except the one for 1:2 resonance, are accumulated around $r \sim 1.42$.
 However, these planetesimals are not in either 2:3 or 3:5 exterior resonances, based on the resonant arguments.
 The accumulation of planetesimals is caused by the gap opened by the planet \citep{2007A&A...474.1037F, 2013A&A...552A..66C}.
 The pressure bump near the outer edge of the gap provides the positive pressure gradient to stop the planetesimals from drifting inward, which is known as the dust filtration mechanism \citep{2006MNRAS.373.1619R}.